 Day 7 Rest day in Toulouse

 Andy or Cris will guide you off on your first day alongside the beautiful Canal du Midi.
 Leaving the hustle and bustle of Toulouse behind we cycle into the countryside, passing small towns and villages along the way.
-An easy cycling 35 miles today.
-We stay in a lovely 2 star hotel tonight.
 Castelnaudary is a major port and a base for one of the largest companies hiring boats on the canal, its main claim to fame is the regional dish of Cassoulet, choose to eat this or one of many other dishes in one of the numerous restaurants.

 Observe the workings of many locks as you leave Castelnaudary, the first, St Roch, has one of the greatest drops in height on the canal (9.5m) and its flow was once used to power waterwheels.
-You will cycle approx. 30 miles today, take your time, enjoy the scenery, the nearby vineyards, sample some wine and enjoy a picnic lunch and the gentle pace of French life.
+Short ride today so take your time, enjoy the scenery, the nearby vineyards, sample some wine and enjoy a picnic lunch and the gentle pace of French life.
 A three star hotel awaits you this evening, and plenty of restaurants to choose from.
 The Carcassonne Cite ramparts are illuminated at night and are a stunning photo opportunity.